-Just Hold On, Boneles, Azukita, Waste of Me, A Light That Never Comes, Pursuit of Happiness
+Azukita, Waste of Me, Just Hold On, Boneless, A Light That Never Comes, Used To Be

 Born in Miami in 1977, Steven Hiroyuki Aoki grew up in California — the Japanese-American son of former wrestler and restauranteur Rocky Aoki — where he balanced academics, athletics, and social activism with his love of music, double-majoring at University of California, Santa Barbara while also playing secret shows from his college apartment.
 In 1996, Aoki took his D.I.Y. record production hobby and made it official with the formation of indie label Dim Mak Records.
 On the side, Aoki continued to perform in bands and solo sets.